 If your SSL Certificate is about to expire, a small warning sign will appear next to your Uptime Monitor in order to alert you about it:

-*The small warning icon will also change colors depending on how many days are left until your SSL Certificate will expire, varying from orange (less than 10 days) up to red (less than 5 days), so you can easily notice the ones which are soon going to expire.
+*The small warning icon will also change colors depending on how many days are left until your SSL Certificate expires, varying from orange (less than 10 days) up to red (less than 5 days), so you can easily notice the ones which are going to expire soon.

 You can also choose to get notified by our system, starting with X days before the expiration date.